onflow/ccf/ccf_specs.md

 CCF decoders can handle invalid CCF messages as required by each CCF-based protocol.
 In some cases, it may be more practical for the application to check if the decoded data is acceptable.

 CCF decoders SHOULD allow CBOR limits to be specified and enforced, such as:
-- Maximum number of array elements
+- maximum number of array elements
-- Maximum number of map pairs
+- maximum number of map pairs
-- Maximum nested levels
+- maximum nested levels

 For example, the maximum number of array elements would forbid any single array in a CCF message from exceeding that many elements.